 1. Update Your Credentials

-The school district(s) you’re targeting may require a graduate degree or certification in a specialized area such as school administration or educational leadership.
-If a return to college is in your future, don’t think you have to put off your dream of an administrative role until it’s complete.
-Many school systems offer administrative internships or will move you into the role full-time even while you’re completing your studies.
+The school district(s) you’re targeting may require a graduate degree or certification in a specialized area, such as school administration or educational leadership.
+If returning to college is in your future, don’t think you must put off your dream of an administrative role until it’s complete.
+Many school systems offer administrative internships or will move you into the position full-time even while you’re completing your studies.

 2. Think Outside the Classroom

-When putting together your resume, cover letter, and LinkedIn profile you should focus on creating a “big picture perspective” of your responsibilities and accomplishments.
-If possible, don’t quantify your successes regarding the classroom population only; rather, focus on the impact you’ve had on the school or district as a whole.
-This way, your resume and cover letter will concentrate more on administrative skills such as leadership, teamwork, dedication to the school community, as well as your involvement with committees and school improvement projects.
+This way, your resume and cover letter will concentrate more on administrative skills such as leadership, teamwork, dedication to the school community, and involvement with committees and school improvement projects.
 The key is to market your transferable skills.

-This is one of the most important parts of a career change to educational leadership
+This is one of the essential parts of a career change to educational leadership.

-Transferable skills are skills that you can use in more than one career.
-You can “transfer” them to different fields, thereby making you versatile and more desirable to potential schools.
-Even though you may not think you have the skills necessary for becoming an administrator – look hard enough and realize uncovering them will be easier if you ask the right questions.
+Transferable skills are strengths and areas of expertise you can use in multiple careers.
+You can “transfer” them to different fields, making you versatile and desirable to potential schools.
+Even though you may not think you have the skills necessary to become an administrator – look hard enough and realize that uncovering them will be easier if you ask the right questions.

-For a career change to principalship uncover transferable leadership administrative skills and abilities such as:
+For a career change to the principalship, take time to correctly uncover transferable leadership administrative skills and abilities such as:

-• Establishing a comfortable and inclusive environment, where each and every person feels welcome
+- Establishing a comfortable and inclusive environment where every person feels welcome

 These qualities are not exclusive to the classroom but would work perfectly in an administrator role.

-Other qualities that you should showcase for your reader include communication, organizational, time management, analytical, and problem-solving skills.
-If these traits do in fact apply to you, list these skills the introductory paragraph of your resume.
+Showcase other qualities for your reader, including communication, organization, time management, analytical, and problem-solving skills.
+If these traits apply to you, list these skills in the introductory paragraph of your resume.
 Keeping the information in your resume accurate is paramount.
-You can also allude to these skills while detailing accomplishments, like the example above.
+Like the example above, you can also allude to these skills while detailing accomplishments.

 Your cover letter should also contain all of the above.
-You want to grab the reader’s attention right away and let him or her know that even though you are a career changer, you have what it takes to be a phenomenal educator.
+You want to grab the reader’s attention immediately and let them know that even though you are a career changer, you have what it takes to be a phenomenal educator.
 Communicate, “I have developed skills A, B, C, and D, and am looking forward to putting them to good use in the school community.”
-Highlight three to five related achievements, demonstrating once again you are well suited for a leadership position.
+Highlight three to five related achievements, demonstrating that you are well-suited for a leadership position.

 The qualities and skills you discovered will be needed when it comes time for the school administrator interview.
 When the interviewer asks, “Why do you think you would make an excellent school principal?” you will be able to answer quickly with a list of related educational leadership skills.

 If you’re not already actively participating in the Parent-Teacher Association, school committees, and special task forces aimed at school improvement or raising student achievement, now’s the time.
 Your contributions will demonstrate that you are doing what it takes to support your district’s key goals and objectives.
-It also shows that you are willing to go above and beyond your particular role to ensure a successful learning community.
+It also shows you are willing to go above and beyond your role to ensure a thriving learning community.

-Depending on your level of involvement and how relevant your role was as a leader, make mention of your volunteer experience in your cover letter, again reinforcing your commitment and hard work.
-When it comes time for the interview, remember to discuss your community involvement and the skills you use that are relevant to that of a leader/supervisor.
+Depending on your level of involvement and how relevant your role was as a leader, mention your volunteer experience in your cover letter, reinforcing your commitment and hard work.
+When it comes time for the interview, remember to discuss your community involvement and the skills you use relevant to that of a leader/supervisor.

-Talk to your principal, assistant principal, and other administrative staff to let them know what you’re trying to accomplish.
-Most will be happy to offer advice and suggestions, and some might even offer to mentor you in your journey.
+Testing a second career option is exciting and may require stepping outside your cozy zone.
+Talk to your school principal, assistant principal, and other administrative staff to let them know what you’re trying to accomplish.
+Most will gladly offer advice and suggestions, and some might even offer to mentor you.

 Your current contacts could provide a wealth of information and resources that could immensely help you in your future aspirations in administration education.
-So it’s definitely in your best interest to tap into this incredible resource to network.
-Make sure your LinkedIn profile is current and focused on your vision, the goal you would like to achieve.
+So it’s definitely in your best interest to tap into this incredible resource to network with others.
+Ensure your LinkedIn profile is current and focused on your vision and the goal you would like to achieve.

-Finally, when you’re ready to take the next step, call us.
-Enlisting our resume and cover letter writing expertise will have you sitting in the principal’s office in no time!
+Finally, call us when you’re ready to take the next step.
+Enlisting our resume and cover letter writing expertise will have you in the principal’s office in no time!

-One of A+ Resumes for Teachers’ area of expertise is uncovering clients’ important achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter and philosophy of leadership to generate interviews.
+One of A+ Resumes for Teachers’ areas of expertise is uncovering clients’ significant achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter, and leadership philosophy to generate interviews.